1608-Bhanuprasad/code_snippets/README.md

 #Code_snippets

-This repostiory contains my favourite code snipets in "Java,python and c languages" It is even available for Collaboation
+This repostiory contains my favourite code snipets in "Java,python and c languages" It is even available for Collaboration
 ##code index